 Port Moody Fire-Rescue issues bulletins throughout the warm, dry summer months regarding the current fire hazard.
 Information on current conditions is supplied by the BC Ministry of Forest and Range, Coastal Fire Centre and Metro Vancouver.

 Port Moody Fire Rescue maintains a four-step fire hazard rating with signage displayed at the northwest corner of Ioco Road and Murray Street.
-This rating has been elevated to “high”.
-The open fire burning ban will remain in effect until there is significant rainfall in the region.
-As a reminder, smoking is not permitted in City parks at any time.
+This rating has been elevated from high to extreme.